Vinimoga/Portf-lio/Projetos/DoomLikeGame/DevLog.md

 type o raycasting, called a Digital Differential Analyzer (DDA).
 I'll see this again later.

-1004 - Today I braced miself to do the DDA part.
+1004 - Today I braced myself to do the DDA part.
-It is acctually not that hard.
+It is actually not that hard.
 The way it works is tracing a ray to intercept the horizontal lines and the vertical lines, witch is the closest one is where the ray 'hits' the wall.
-The problem arrives in exacly intercepting, becouse depending on the angle, the first part of the tile the ray is gonna hit is the top side, the botton side, so you need to see with angle are you at to define where can it get, and then compare the results.
+The problem arrives in exactly intercepting, because depending on the angle, the first part of the tile the ray is gonna hit is the top side, the bottom side, so you need to see with angle are you at to define where can it get, and then compare the results.